-With rich chocolate flavor and a soft and chewy texture, these one-bowl Chocolate Chocolate Chip Cookies are sure to satisfy any chocolate lover.
-You can also bake some now and freeze the dough to bake later for fresh cookies anytime.
-Treat someone special to something special!
+With rich chocolate flavor and a soft and chewy texture, these chocolate chocolate chip cookies are sure to satisfy any chocolate lover.
+Bake some cookies now and freeze some cookie dough to bake later for fresh cookies anytime!

 Why this recipe works